Yzhibin/inswhite-py/README.md

 > optional flags:
 > ```
-> --colour, -c: colour in HEX representation, with or without "#"
+> --colour, --color, -c: colour in HEX representation, with or without "#"
+>
-> --padding, -p: width of padding
+> --padding, -p: width of padding, in pixels
+>
-> --out, -o: output directory
+> --out, -o: output directory, default is same as original file
+>
+> --mode -m: "inszoom" or default "inswhite"
+>
+> --X -X: horizontal pieces, or horizontal "ratio" if not used with inszoom mode
+>
+> --Y -Y: vertical pieces, or vertical "ratio" if not used with inszoom mode
 > ```